fufexan/dotfiles/README.md

 As of now, there are multiple modules included for:

 - [Home](./home) - Home-Manager config
+- Minimal - configuration suited for servers
-- Fonts - configure fonts
+- Desktop - config aimed at desktop usage
 - PipeWire - replace Pulseaudio, JACK and ALSA, configured for low latency
 - Security - tweaks for a more secure system, borrowed from [hlissner](https://github.com/hlissner/dotfiles/blob/master/modules/security.nix)
 - Services - server services
-- Xorg - default DM/DE/WM and keyboard config

-Most of the configuration lies in `modules/configuration.nix`.

 Older modules that I don't use anymore have been moved to [modules/legacy](./modules/legacy).